Nikky0910/Social-Network-API/README.md

 Please refer to the following video to run the application:

-<a href = "https://drive.google.com/file/d/1ux-8z7w04e9rc2W0YgppNqNzOkmAYPS4/view?usp=sharing"> Click here to watch the video</a>
+<a href = "https://drive.google.com/file/d/1gg98Gk7z6wYrr9PCC6o48PoUtPlOJL2D/view?usp=drive_link"> Click here to watch the video</a>

-Please refer to the following video on how to test the api endpoints using Insomnia:
+Please refer to the following video on how to test the api routes using Insomnia:

-<a href = "https://drive.google.com/file/d/1V_M42tEqaGuADHuEFivhkFzLZIspZyZC/view?usp=sharing"> Click here to watch the video</a>
+<a href = "https://drive.google.com/file/d/1zY1RC2hRNI8l9cxjpruehJjwOwx08Rzc/view?usp=drive_link"> Click here to watch the video</a>